d3s-trento/crystal/README.md

 ## Publications

  * **Data Prediction + Synchronous Transmissions = Ultra-low Power Wireless Sensor Networks**, Timofei Istomin, Amy L. Murphy, Gian Pietro Picco, Usman Raza.
 In Proceedings of the 14th ACM Conference on Embedded Networked Sensor Systems (SenSys 2016), Stanford (CA, USA), November 2016, [PDF](http://disi.unitn.it/~picco/papers/sensys16.pdf)
  * **Interference-Resilient Ultra-Low Power Aperiodic Data Collection**, Timofei Istomin, Matteo Trobinger, Amy L. Murphy, Gian Pietro Picco.
-In Proceedings of the International Conference on Information Processing in Sensor Networks (IPSN 2018), to appear.
+In Proceedings of the International Conference on Information Processing in Sensor Networks (IPSN 2018), [PDF](http://disi.unitn.it/~picco/papers/ipsn18.pdf).

 ## Status
 Currently the protocol is implemented for the TMote Sky platform only.
 Porting it to more modern platforms is in our near future plans.